TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 17/Psalms 17.11.md

 ---

-They have now compassed us in our steps; They set their eyes to cast [us] down to the earth.
+They have now surrounded us in our steps.
+They set their eyes to cast us down to the earth.